unbanksytv/wt-notification-api/README.md

 You can run the whole API in a docker container as well, and you can control which config will be used by passing an appropriate value to WT_CONFIG variable at runtime.
 Database will be setup during the container startup in the current setup.
+You can skip this with `SKIP_DB_SETUP` environment variable.

 ```sh
 $ docker build -t windingtree/wt-notification-api .